panda-re/panda/panda/plugins/taint2/USAGE.md

 * `binary`: boolean.
 Whether to use binary taint (i.e., data is tainted or not tainted, rather than supporting arbitrary numbers of labels).
 * `word`: boolean.
 Whether to track taint at word-level (i.e., 4 bytes on a 32-bit architecture) as opposed to byte-level.
 Can provide a performance improvement at the cost of reduced precision.
 * `opt`:  boolean.
 Whether to run an optimization pass on the instrumented LLVM code.
+* `detaint_cb0`: boolean.
+Whether to detaint bytes whose control mask bits have become 0.
+Can reduce false positives when tainted data no longer influences a byte's value.

 Dependencies
 ------------